 The British Virgin Islands is a 60-island British Overseas Territory that has historically welcomed significant numbers of visitors from the United States, United Kingdom and other areas of Europe.

-Effective May 15, arrivals who have been fully vaccinated won’t need to undergo the mandatory quarantine if the test they must take upon arrival returns negative.
+Arrivals who have been fully vaccinated won’t need to undergo mandatory quarantine if the test they must take upon arrival returns negative.
 Unfortunately, this benefit does not apply to anyone traveling from or through India or Brazil.

 BVI Gateway Traveler Authorization Certificate at a cost of $105.00.